godspeedsystems/gs_doc/docs/microservices/setup/getting-started.md

 - NVM, with Node LTS installed (Currently 16+)
 - Visual Studio Code LTS, with the `Remote Containers` plugin installed.
 - Docker-desktop
-  > In non-windows OS, please ensure that docker compose plugin is installed.
-You can verify it by executing `docker compose -v` command.
+  > On Linux systems, please ensure that docker compose plugin is installed.
+You can verify it by executing `docker compose version` command.
+Refer [Install Compose plugin](https://docs.docker.com/compose/install/linux/) for more information.
 - Git

 ** Hardware recommendations **